Jwmazzi/usgpo/README.md

 get started.
 Instructions are posted below if you would like to start tracking/updating bill data in your own Esri organization.
 Please reach out to the team of you have questions or ideas on how we can make this better.

-## Getting Started
+## Getting Started - USGPO

-* Unzip the Sponsors_Schema.zip file found in the /schema directory and publish to ArcGIS Online.
+* Publish the Sponsors_Schema.zip file found in the /schema directory to ArcGIS Online as a File Geodatabase.
 Insert the Item ID of the newly created Hosted Feature Layer into the membs_id attribute within the configuration file.

 * Collect a free [API Key](https://api.data.gov/signup) to access the USGPO endpoints and put this value in the api_key attribute of the configuration file.

 * Add your login information for ArcGIS Online to the configuration file and execute the runner.py file.